Rush Limbaugh on a roll, undeterred, unstoppable, a bulwark of conservatism.

 He kept talking about how women are God's greatest creatures.

-We love women and we love this and we love that, and we hate war and all these sorts of things.
+We love women and we love this and we love that and we hate war and all these sorts of things.

-And everybody here's eating it up.
+And everybody here is eating it up.

 Everything he says, everybody's just eating it up.